equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/running_the_application.md

 ## --Discuss security issues and good practices--

-* Good practice: Cookies holding session information should be marked as "secure" (available using http only)
+* Good practice: Cookies holding session information should be marked as "secure" (available using HTTPS only)
 * Good practice: Move the session store out of the in-memory store.
 The cookie signing key should be part of app config params.
 * Good practice: Move the token cache out of the in-memory store.
 * Good practice: Follow security advices and recommendations for frameworks